jenkinsci/branch-source-commit-skip-traits-plugin/README.md

 The filtering will be performed, applying it whether it:

-- The last commit message contains "[skip ci]" or "[ci skip]".
+- The last commit message contains `[skip ci]` or `[ci skip]`.
 The check is case-insensitive.
 - The last commit message matches a pattern.
 - The last commit author matches a pattern.

+The commit message contains behavior is configurable to additional strings besides the defaults provided by the plugin.
+The strings are treated as literal strings for the contains option.